Tag Archives: Michael Golden

 In the second part of the first official follow-up to the film, as InGen attempt to recapture all the dinosaurs they ignore Dr Alan Grant‘s warnings that there are more Velociraptors out in the wild, so Alan and Dr Ellie Satler decide to take things into their own hands.
 They head for the other side of the island, scientific reasoning given for every step they take in tracking the animals.
 They end up on a beach searching caves and in the background a little boat putt-putts along the coast in some scenic panels by penciller Armando Gill and inker Dell Barras (Samsona, Conan the Barbarian, Batman) who criminally wasn’t mentioned in the previous issue’s credits.
 This is a shame because his deep blacks and line work bring a real sense of action amid a gritty, realistic atmosphere.

 There are some nice references to the other surviving characters from the film and where they are now, all of which track with the as yet unwritten sequels, before a new character literally pops up, having come from that small boat I mentioned.
-After The Lost World this new addition of big game hunter George Lawala may not seem that original, but remember this was out just a few months after the first film.
+After The Lost World this new addition of big game hunter George Lawala may not seem that original, but remember this was published just a few months after the first film.
 Amongst the dark caves colourist (and story editor) Renée Witterstaetter gives his entrance a burst of surprising colour, matching the sudden change of pace.

 He instantly recognises the duo as a threat to his income, resulting in a chase deeper into the cave.
-He picked this particular cave because of its cover, easy access and the fact it’s far from the humans on the island, unaware of what could be living within.
+He picked this particular cave to land because of its cover, easy access and the fact it’s far from the humans on the island, unaware of what could be living within.
 Alan and Ellie are fully aware (in fact they’d already deduced this was the perfect spot) but have no choice but to run further inside.
 The chase is rather exciting, the deep colours and camera angels drawing us in until we turn the page and both us and the characters are confronted with the ‘raptors.

 George will be key in developing the story further and, eventually, in getting us off the island for the first time in the franchise.
 For now though this is our cliffhanger for another month after a dramatic, beautifully drawn eight-page adventure.
 Again, the Jurassic Park strip has the least pages of the three stories but it doesn’t feel like that while reading, and where it’s been cut into parts by editor Dick Hansom we’ve ended up with two opening chapters that feel very different from each other (even though they were part of the same issue in the States), as if it was written for this format.